sammyhenningsson/hal_presenter/README.md

 This gem includes a DSL that simplifies creating policies.
 See [`HALPresenter::Policy::DSL`](#policy-dsl).

 ### ::attribute
 The `attribute` class method specifies an attribute (property) to be serialized.
-The first argument, `name`, is required and must be a symbol of the attribute name.
+The first argument, `name`, is required and specifies the name of the attribute.
 When `::attribute` is called with only one argument, the resources being serialized are expected to respond to that argument and the returned value is what ends up in the payload.
 ``` ruby
 class PostSerializer
   extend HALPresenter